InseeFr/Bauhaus/docs/en/user-guide/concept.md

 - **Editorial Note**: it refers to the « Remarks » section of the definitions on insee.fr. **Caution**: it is not necessary to enter the word « Remarks » in the box, as this title is already provided on insee.fr;

-- **Change notice**: this is a short notification for internal use, allowing for comments on the creation or modification of the definition.
-This « Change notice » can be filled at any time, including at the creation of the concept, in particular to document the background of its creation.
+- **Change note**: this is a short note for internal use, allowing for comments on the creation or modification of the definition.
+This « Change note » can be filled at any time, including at the creation of the concept, in particular to document the background of its creation.

 3. The tab <span style="color: blue">Links</span> allows you to fill various informations, including: